 This guide will walk you through everything you need to know, starting with the most critical concepts that directly impact safety and cut quality, then moving to advanced optimization techniques for those who want to squeeze every bit of performance from their system.

-Note: This guide is specifically intended for users equipped with a vacuum setup that includes an MDF spoilboard and a high-airflow pump (side channel blowers or BlackBox-style vacuum pumps).
-These systems are essential when working with a spoilboard, because the porous nature of the MDF allows air to leak through, something a traditional vacuum pump (which prioritizes pressure over flow) can't compensate for effectively.
+Note: This guide is specifically intended for users equipped with a vacuum setup that includes an MDF spoilerboard and a high-airflow pump (side channel blowers or BlackBox-style vacuum pumps).
+These systems are essential when working with a spoilerboard, because the porous nature of the MDF allows air to leak through, something a traditional vacuum pump (which prioritizes pressure over flow) can't compensate for effectively.
 High-airflow systems, on the other hand, can maintain sufficient suction by continuously moving a large volume of air, making them ideal for CNC routers working with larger workpieces and zoning systems.

 The Basics: Surface Area and Part Size